davekilian/davekilian.github.com/_posts/2016-06-21-smart-design-choices.markdown

 Spend a few hours reading all that advice, and you might get the impression that designing software is complicated!

 Sure, there are many details to consider.
-But in this field we routinely distill problems down to their roots, so we can generalize and solve whole classes of problems in a single blow.
+But in this field we routinely distill problems down to their roots, generalizing so we can solve whole classes of problems in a single blow.
-If we can generalize solutions in our our code, why do we get lost in the weeds when we think about how we code?
+If we can generalize the problem space in our code, why do we get lost in the weeds when we think about how we code?

 I think we just need to step back and look at the core problem; everything else should fall out from there.
 In the end, every design choice aims to minimize two variables: